One Killed, Seven Wounded In Cairo Building Collapse

 (MENAFN- Nam News Network)

-CAIRO, Aug 4 (NNN-MENA) – At least one person was killed and seven others wounded, in a five-storey building collapse, that took place yesterday, in a neighbourhood in the Shubra district of the Egyptian capital, Cairo, the Cairo Governorate said in a statement.
+CAIRO, Aug 4 (NNN-MENA) – At least one person was killed and seven others wounded in a five-story building collapse that took place on Saturday in a neighbourhood in the Shubra district of the Egyptian capital, Cairo, the Cairo Governorate said in a statement.

 Initial reports indicate that the collapse was caused by an illegal expansion by a ground-floor resident, who demolished a wall inside their apartment, according to the Cairo Governorate.